Bardorf-logo-banner

 I know I need to add content to my site but I don’t have a lot of time.
 How can I get started?

 One great way to add useful content to your site is by collecting and sharing information that you come across during the course of your regular day.
 This is known as “content curation.”
 When you curate content from around the web, you choose the most relevant and interesting items that are related to your practice and the interests of your clients and prospects.
-These can be news stories, recent decisions, current events, or articles on
+These can be news stories, recent decisions, current events, or articles on another website.
+You can then simply add your comments or opinion, recap the article, and tell readers why you think this is helpful or important for them.
+There are many ways to use curated content to build your reputation and attract more of your ideal clients.
+Here are three: Blog.

 Read More »